Denton County Administrative Complex, Phase III

 - Consolidated operations from across Denton County to better serve community

 Denton County is among the fastest growing counties in the U.S. as part of the Dallas-Fort Worth Metroplex’s recent boom in development.
 With a strong economic forecast and more people moving to the area, Denton has a clear need for expanded public services, including its courts system.
-Grouping these courts and support units together will help consolidate operations from across Denton County and provide the best services possible to the community.
+Grouping these courts and support units together helps consolidate operations from across Denton County and provide the best services possible to the community.